cogoplatform/heroku-buildpack-phoenix-static/README.md

 # We can set the version of Node to use for the app here
 node_version=5.3.0

-# We can set the version of NPM to use for the app here
-npm_version=2.10.1

 # Add the config vars you want to be exported here
 config_vars_to_export=(DATABASE_URL)